hzlbbs/cheat/README.md

-stop updated, not release for free,if you want use private version,contact me discord
+stop updated, not release for free,if you want use private version,contact me discord(only accept usdt or other cryptocoin)

 author discord:kali#6387